 Before re-sending, the invoices to the customers, be sure that these invoices haven’t been paid yet.
 You obviously don’t want to upset the customers by sending them invoices that they have already paid.
 The invoice status can be seen in the red section.
 This will show you if the invoice is unpaid, partially paid, paid or overdue.

 *In cases where the total due amount is R0 but the invoices show partially paid, unpaid or overdue, please log into sage one and match the customers’s payment to the correlating invoice.

-5.2 If you need the customers updated details on the invoice:
+5.2.2.
+If you need the customer’s updated details on the invoice:

 To delete the PDF version of the invoice, click on the Red button.
 The Orange button will restore the PDF version invoice.
-In a typical situation the invoices will only be deleted if the customers has updated their details and want the previous invoices to have the new details on.
-To view the new details on the invoice, delete the invoice, update the age analysis and then generate the invoice.
+In a typical scenario, the invoices will only be deleted if the customers have updated their details and want the previous invoices to have the new details on.
+To view the new details on the invoice, delete the invoice, update the age analysis and then update the age analysis and invoice.
 When you download the invoice, the new details should show on the invoice.

-To download an invoice, click on the Blue button next to the invoice that you want to download.
+To download an invoice, click on the Gray button next to the invoice that you want to download.
 Remember to always update the age analysis before you respond to any customer queries.

-When the invoices has finished downloading, a new tab will open in your internet browser.
+When the invoices have finished downloading, a new tab will open in your internet browser.
 You will now be able to view, download or print the invoice.